Crisp and Co. Banner Image

 What is a Freezing Order?

-A Freezing Order, or Freezing Injunction, is a court order that stops a person dealing with or disposing of their assets in order to hide them from the divorce proceedings.
-It can prevent your former partner or spouse from frustrating divorce financial proceedings where you have a perfectly valid claim to a share of their assets.
+A Freezing Order, or Freezing Injunction, is a court order that stops a person from dealing with or disposing of their assets in order to hide them from the divorce proceedings.
+Freezing Orders in family law can prevent your former partner or spouse from frustrating divorce financial proceedings where you have a perfectly valid claim to a share of their assets.

 Assets can be concealed in all kinds of ways, for example, by: